silviavanwingerden/taxonomy-api/README.md

 ```sql
 SELECT `introduction`,`question_type_id` FROM `tasks` WHERE `introduction` != 0
 ```

-After importing the csv file into the project, run the following command from the /categorize folder:
+Make sure the csv file has the name: "allquestiontypes.csv After importing the csv file into the project, run the following command from the /categorize folder:
 ```
 python train.py